 Inside the new climate row as Mystic Met Office goes cool on warming

-Worst set of predictions ON RECORD?
+Worst set of predictions on record?

-Analysis Britain's Met Office has come under fire for two pieces of crystal-ball gazing involving global temperature and British rainfall.
+Comment Britain's Met Office has come under fire for two pieces of crystal-ball gazing involving global temperature and British rainfall.
 On Christmas Eve, the Met's temperature prediction for the UK was quietly revised downwards, and only merited a press release this week after physics blog Tallbloke's Talkshop noticed the change.

 According to the Met's Richard Betts, an IPCC lead author and head of the Met's Climate Impacts team, the new projection the result of new climate models, with different inputs.

 The new temperature prediction is 20 per cent lower than the previous estimate, with a mean deviation of 0.43°C above the 1971 to 2000 average over the next five years.
 If it holds true, then global temperatures will have experienced a 20-year standstill, with no statistically significant warming.
 The Met didn't predict, as the BBC erroneously reported, a 0.43C increase in global temperature over the next five years.

 In a comment at the Tallbloke science blog, Betts explained that the new cutting-edge models incorporated, "a whole new setup for simulating the fluid dynamics of the atmosphere", and are initialised using more recent atmospheric data.
 The models also make more detailed shorter-term projections, so it should be easier to evaluate how they are performing, Betts added.

 However, MP Graham Stringer said the Met Office should have been more upfront.

 "By putting out the information on Christmas Eve they were just burying bad news – that they have got their climate change forecast wrong," said Stringer.